oddbird/susy/docs/source/demos/index.html.md

 We're using the shortcut here, setting multiple containers in a single command.
-The first container uses the default layout (`$total-columns`) which doesn't trigger any media-queries, the second uses our breakpoint.
+The first argument uses the default layout (`$total-columns`) which doesn't trigger any media-queries, the second uses our 12-column breakpoint.
 This serves the same function as the longhand:

     :::scss